-The Black Press in 19th-century Canada and Beyond is part of a broader interdisciplinary project - Canada's 19th Century Black Press: Roots and Trajectories of Exceptional Communication and Intellectual Activism - funded by the Social Science and Humanities Research Council of Canada.
+The Black Press in 19th-century Canada and Beyond is part of a broader iterdiciplinary project - Canada's 19th Century Black Press and Trajectories of Exceptional Communication and Intellectual Activism - funded by the Social Science and Humanities Research Council of Canada.
 It explores the decisive role played by Canada's Black Press in the design of cultural and race relations in Canada, and views the study of the Black Press as essential to an understanding of Canada's involvement in transatlantic intellectual activism.

 Project Lead Investigator:

 Boulou Ebanda de B'béri (University of Ottawa)